miycko47/Stock-of-Photos-and-Templates-/README.md

 # Stock-of-Photos-and-Templates-
-* This is an understanding note that consits of tag, block of codes, scripts etc..
+* This is a project walkthrough note that consits of tags, block of codes, scripts etc..
-*